tpellegrinetti/PGPg_finder/README.md

 Each workflow is designed to be run with a specific set of input files and produces a set of output files.
 The tool also supports running on multiple threads to improve performance.

+We plan to add more functionalities and workflows in future versions.
+If you need a specific feature, you are welcome to open an issue or submit a pull request.

 # Installation: